kaste/PyTest/README.md

 # Install

 As long as it's not listed, you can just manually download/clone from github and put it in your Packages directory.
+You have to run `Package Control: Satisfy Dependencies` after that to pull in `lxml`.

 Or you go fancy, and add this repo to `Package Control`.